13 Top-Rated Hiking Trails near Sacramento, CA

 Beginning at the Mitchell Canyon Staging Area, the route utilizes fire roads and the Eagle Peak Trail to reach the summit.
 Great views are afforded from the high vantage points and ridge routes along the trail, which also lend to over 3,000 feet of elevation gain.

-For a much shorter hike to the summit, visitors can access the Summit Visitor Center via personal vehicle and hike the one-mile Mary Bowerman Interpretive Trail to the summit.
+For a much shorter summit hike, visitors can access the Summit Visitor Center via personal vehicle and hike the one-mile Mary Bowerman Interpretive Trail to the top.

 Address: Summit Road, Walnut Creek, California